 America’s World War II veterans are passing at the rate of 430 per day.
 GSLHF is committed to doing all we can to ensure Saint Louis-area veterans make it to Washington, D.C. to see the memorials built in their honor.

 Our priority currently is World War II, Korean War, and Vietnam veterans, as well as any veteran who is experiencing a terminal illness.

 Our vision at Greater St. Louis Honor Flight extends to all veterans – from our Vietnam veterans who deserve a proper “Welcome Home” all the way to today’s active duty heroes.

-Honor Flight originated in Ohio in May 2005 with six small planes flying 12 WW II veterans from Springfield to Washington, D.C.
-In 2006, with a waiting list of veterans expanding rapidly, commercial airline carriers were used to accommodate as many veterans as possible, as quickly as possible.
+The Honor Flight program was conceived by Earl Morse, a Physician Assistant and Retired Air Force Captain, to honor veterans he took care of for over 27 years.
+Honor Flight originated in 2005 with six small planes flying 12 World War II veterans from Springfield, OH to Washington, D.C..
+In 2006, with an ever-expanding waiting list of veterans, commercial airline carriers were used to accommodate as many honorees as possible, as quickly as possible.
 Partnering with HonorAir in Henderson, NC, the “Honor Flight Network” was formed and began rapid program expansion across the nation. www.honorflight.org

 Our Day of Honor

 Greater St. Louis Honor Flight honors St. Louis area veterans’ service to our country by providing an all-inclusive trip to Washington, D.C. to visit the memorials built in their honor.

 Highlights of our one-day trip include visits to the World War II Memorial, the Korean War Memorial, and the Vietnam Memorial.
 We visit the Tomb of the Unknown Soldier at Arlington National Cemetery and also the Lincoln Memorial, and many other surprises along the way.